Skip to main content

 Framework Laptop 16 #

 I have two of these laptops, one for personal use and one for work.
 Both run Fedora and are maxed out with the exception that the work model has 96 GiB of memory and the GPU module while the personal model has 64 GiB of memory and no GPU module.
-This laptop feels very much like a v1 product in both a good and bad way which I described in this post on X. Even so, I’m happy with my purchase and enjoy supporting a company that’s tackling the repairable laptop space.
-I find myself using this laptop much more than my desktop which is surprising since I historically favored using a desktop.
+This laptop feels very much like a v1 product in both a good and bad way which I described in this post on X. Even so, I’m happy with my purchase and enjoy supporting a company that’s focused on repairable, sustainable computers.

 Computer Peripherals #